Volunteer

 Email: Brooke.Carney@uga.edu

-Do you have a passion for marine science and desire to share your enthusiasm with others?
-Marine Extension and Georgia Sea Grant’s service to the community is greatly enhanced by the work of our volunteers.
-They contribute to our core mission through opportunities in aquarium operations, phytoplankton water quality monitoring, K-12 programming, community outreach and public programs.
-Our volunteers share a sense of generosity, duty and a love of our coastal ecosystems.
+Marine Extension and Georgia Sea Grant’s service to the community is greatly enhanced by the work of our dedicated volunteers.
+They contribute to our core mission through opportunities in aquarium operations, phytoplankton water quality monitoring, educational programming, community outreach and more.
+Our volunteers share a sense of generosity, duty and excitement for our coastal ecosystems.
 In return, we strive to provide community, support and opportunities to participate in a variety of unique experiences which allow for meaningful contribution and life-time learning.

 Why volunteer?